Flu vaccine FAQ’s

 People with egg allergy can get seasonal flu vaccine.
 This may be given by your GP or you may need a referral to a hospital specialist.

 There are very few reasons why vaccination should be postponed.
-Vaccination should be re-scheduled if you have an acute illness with a temperature greater than 38°C.
+Vaccination should be re-scheduled if you have an acute illness with a temperature greater than 38°C. Also those who have recently undergone a bone marrow transplant should wait for at least 6 months to give their immune system time to repair before receiving a flu vaccine.

 This is an infectious viral infection of birds and less commonly pigs.